+It’s time to dust off my blog.
 With the state of the world sheltering in place and staying home, I have been trying to figure out what small, but helpful role I can play in a world full of uncertainty.
 I think we are all looking for something beautiful to inspire us again.
-For me, nothing is ordinary in food photography.
-And I hope it helps you find the beauty that’s surrounding you.
+For me, nothing is ordinary in food photography and I hope this post inspires you to see the beauty that is surrounding you.

-FAKE BOURBON EXPERIMENT
+PHOTO SHOOT WITH FAKE BOURBON

-TOMATO SOUP EXPERIMENT
+PHOTO SHOOT WITH TOMATO SOUP

-For the final experiment, I thought I’d create a dark & moody image using an old board that I found in our garage, a tarnished baking sheet, an old scarf, a black soup bowl, tomato soup and tomatoes on the vine.
+For the third experiment, I thought I’d create a dark & moody image using an old board that I found in our garage, a tarnished baking sheet, an old scarf, a black soup bowl, tomato soup and tomatoes on the vine.
 I took pictures of how we might normally see these things, shared my behind the scenes setup and ended up with the final image.

-READ MORE ABOUT: My Overhead Setup for Food Photography
+RELATED POST: My Overhead Setup for Food Photography

 This post contains affiliate links which means if you click or make a purchase through my site, I might make a small commission at no extra cost to you.
 I only promote products that I actually use and support.